10 Fabulous Ways to Work Through Family Conflict

 7. Agree on a solution to try.

-8. Agree on how each person will work toward solution.
+8. Agree on how each person will work toward a solution.

 9. Set up another meeting time and place to evaluate progress.